sadeghjalalian/Stackoverflow-django/README.md

 the next step is to see the questions in our admin which we can see the list of newest android question sorted by number of voted

 ![list of questions](https://github.com/sadeghjalalian/Stackoverflow-django/blob/master/Screenshot%202019-12-08%20at%2017.34.00.png)

+In the questions we can also see the detail of each questions which contained: Number of views and Number of votes and tags